dchrostowski/copper_tech_assessment/README.md

-# Copper Engineerign Technical Assessment
+# Copper Engineering Technical Assessment

 This is my solution for an efficient and scalable system for time series data.